Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 #####Chisapani Dam,Ghaghara,Ghaghara headwaters,Sarda-Ghaghara,12000,Proposed,Dam,

 Explanation of parameters:

-1.Chisapani Dam: The structure name
+*Chisapani Dam: The structure name

-2.Ghaghara: The river on which the structure will be built

-3.Ghaghara headwaters: The node upstream of the structure

-4.Sarda-Ghaghara: The node downstream of the structure

-5.12000: The dead storage of the structure, if it is a dam (this water will be permanently removed from the river in the simulation)
+*Ghaghara: The river on which the structure will be built *Ghaghara headwaters: The node upstream of the structure *Sarda-Ghaghara: The node downstream of the structure *12000: The dead storage of the structure, if it is a dam (this water will be permanently removed from the river in the simulation)

-6.Proposed: The structure is proposed as part of the NRLP.
+*Proposed: The structure is proposed as part of the NRLP.
 The other option, “exists,” is for existing structures that are proposed to be utilized as part of the NRLP (for example, Farakka Barrage).

-7.Dam: The structure type.
+*Dam: The structure type.
 Options are Dam, Barrage, Offtake, or Outfall.
 Offtake is for an offtake location without a specified new dam or barrage, and Outfall is for an outfall location directly into a river.

 To modify a dam’s dead storage, for example, simply change that value in structures.txt.
 To build a new structure, add a row to the structures.txt file.
 To find the closest upstream node, build the model with all canals on:
 ```